thematters/developer-resource/SECURITY.md

 High severity issues allow an attacker to read or modify sensitive data that they are not authorized to access.
 They are generally more narrow in scope than critical issues, though they may still grant an attacker extensive access.
 For example:

-- injecting attacker controlled content or code into matters.news webpages (XSS)
+- injecting attacker controlled content or code into matters.town webpages (XSS)
 - bypassing scope control to gain more access than intended
 - discovering sensitive user information in a publicly exposed resource
 - gaining access to a non-critical resource that only Matters team should be able to reach